 Let’s be real, the majority of our canine companions are voracious.
-They love walks, play, rubbing, but eating usually comes first.
+They love walks, play, running, but eating usually comes first.
 That’s why there’s a variety of meal dispensing toys on the market.
 The idea behind them is great, and some have a great design that your pooch will surely love.
 This Tug-A-Jug toy from PetSafe is a good example of such a toy.

-The toy comes in three sizes: Extra Small, Small and Medium/Large.
+Everyone on our team of independent experts especially loved how the toy comes in three sizes: Extra Small, Small and Medium/Large.
 The first one is suitable for dogs under 4.5 kg.
 For dogs like Beagles and Australian Shepherds, go for Small.
 For any pooch larger than 18 kg, such as Labs and Hounds, the Large is the way to go.

 No pet parent likes leaving their pooch alone at home.
 A million things go through our minds.
 Will they get lonely, scared or even destructive?
 There’s only so much we can do to keep them occupied while we’re out.
 One option is to get some toys dogs home alone can play with.
 Aussie Dog has made a toy specifically for that occasion.

 This hanging bungee ball toy is designed to keep your dog entertained while you’re away.
 It’s supposed to be hung on a branch, beam, washing line or any other sturdy object.
 That way, dogs can play a tug of war all by themselves.
 Thanks to the bungee strap, once the dog releases the toy, it springs up and encourages even more play.

 Nowadays you can find tech gadgets on the market that are designed specifically for pets.
 It’s the 21st century, and dogs’ needs evolve just like ours.
 Skymee has made a tech toy that will keep your pooch occupied 24/7.

-You can control this bone-shaped interactive toy via an app on your phone.
-There are nine movement modes it can perform, from turning around to backflipping and swinging.
+As our panel of independent experts learned, you can control this bone-shaped interactive toy via an app on your phone.
+There are nine movement modes it can perform, from turning around to back flipping and swinging.
 Each movement flashes a different colour of light, and dogs love all things flashy.

 The toy is made of ABS plastics, and it can be used both indoors and outdoors.
 Once the wheels get dirty, you can remove them and wash them with soap and water.
 In case they get bitten or broken, Skymee offers a replacement service.
 The battery is rechargeable with a Micro USB cable.
 When charged for 1½ hours, the battery lasts up to an hour in the drive mode, and another hour in the interactive mode.

-If you’re looking for a toy that will challenge your dog to solve the puzzle and get rewarded for it, go for the Level 2 Dog Brick Game by Nina Ottoson.
+If you’re looking for a toy that will challenge your dog to solve the puzzle and get rewarded for it, we recommend you go for the Level 2 Dog Brick Game by Nina Ottoson.
 This toy offers high mental stimulation and it’s a great way you can strengthen the bond between your pooch and yourself.

-If you’re looking for an interactive toy that doesn’t use food as an incentive, then the Hide-A-Squirrel by Outward Hound is a great choice for you.
+If you’re looking for an interactive toy that doesn’t use food as an incentive, then we think the Hide-A-Squirrel by Outward Hound is a great choice for you.
 After your dog finds the hidden animals, you can use them for a good ol’ game of fetch.